Cider in the United States: New England hard cider

 The early 20th century was difficult for the New England region in terms of alcohol production.
-In 1918, the Northeast suffered a particularly brutal winter that led to an apple shortage, and Prohibition and the Volstead Act destroyed most of the cider trees.
-As the after-effects of the 18th Amendment continued, Boston and the coastline of Massachusetts grew in importance as places where contraband alcohol from Eastern Canada and the Caribbean could be smuggled in by boat.
-Unfortunately, because Boston and the small fishing villages that dotted the New England coastline were a gateway from whence the rest of the nation clandestinely got its alcohol, it was much more lucrative to smuggle contraband alcohol than saving a local rural drink from extinction.
+In 1918, the Northeast suffered a particularly harsh winter that led to an apple shortage, and Prohibition and the Volstead Act destroyed most of the cider trees.
+As the effects of the 18th Amendment continued, Boston and the coastline of Massachusetts grew in importance as places where contraband alcohol from Eastern Canada and the Caribbean could be smuggled in by boat.
+Because Boston and the small fishing villages that dotted the New England coastline were a gateway for contraband alcohol, smuggling overshadowed, rather than preserved, local and rural drink.
 Then, the Great Depression hit and financial difficulties made many farmers abandon their orchards; the 1985 John Irving book The Cider House Rules shows that much of the surviving orchards' production had switched over to sweet cider by the 1940s, when the novel takes place.

-However, the last quarter of the 20th century proved the cider industry in New England had ample potential for revival, since records of how cider was once made were left untouched and the equipment for creating sweet cider could easily be used to produce hard cider.
-Many of the old presses were also still usable.
-The wine revolution in California had taken off and often beat European varieties in taste tests, an important step in proving the United States could make quality alcohol other than whisky and opening the floodgates to better quality, more modern machinery and tools.
-Some of this equipment could also be used in cider making, and it was now possible in New England to order it by catalogue or by asking for the surplus from California winemakers.
-Heirloom apple varieties still survived in more remote areas of the region, sometimes hidden on abandoned farmland, and New England had contact with other countries such as Canada and Ireland that produced alcohol derived from apples, the latter country exporting it for the Irish expat community in Boston and the large Irish American population in the Northeast.
+However, the last quarter of the 20th century the cider industry in New England began a revival.
+Records of how cider was made were preserved, the equipment for creating sweet cider could easily be used to produce hard cider, and many of the old presses were still usable.
+Wine equipment could also be used in cider making.
+Heirloom apple varieties still survive in more remote areas of the region, sometimes hidden on abandoned farmland, and New England had contact with other countries such as Canada and Ireland that produced alcohol derived from apples, the latter country exporting it for the Irish community in Boston and the large Irish American population in the Northeast.